On this page

 Community engagement is an important element of the Public Housing Renewal Program.
 The department has established a Consultative Committee for the renewal of the Northcote site.

 The consultative committee is chaired by Kat Theophanous MP – State Member for Northcote.

-The committee brings together important community members and representatives of local organisations to ensure effective communication throughout the estate renewal.
+The committee brings together important community members and representatives of local organisations to ensure effective communication throughout the site renewal.
 It enables ongoing and two-way feedback through participation with stakeholders and the community.

 Members of the committee provide input and feedback on redevelopment plans and identify local issues and matters of concern as they arise.